gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 error: Invalid URL: connect://[127.0.0.1]gdbserver.3312f5
 ```

 This seems to come from `lldb-server` which, on connection, reports having a process ready for debugging on that GDB socket (on qQueryGDBServer), which is not true.
 We use the `lldb-server` provided by the NDK.
 Moving to a more recent NDK does not change the behavior.
 Same with `lldb-server` embedded in Android Studio.
+Same with `lldb-server` compiled from source code.

+Workaround:

+Just ignore the error.

+If the `platform connect...` command is in a command file, run the file with lldb command `command source -e 0 my_file`.
+If the command is in the `launch.json` (VS Code), prefix it with `!`.

 ### Crash when loading modules from the target (solved)